 Is the Triflex more agile than its competitors?

 Of the vacuums we tested, only the latest Dyson V11 Torque Drive has slightly better agility than the Miele.
 However, with the Dyson, you don't have the option to change the motor mount for added flexibility.
+You can find more on this topic in our comparison of Miele vs Dyson cordless vacuums.

 3. Allergen and Dust Management